 One of the lovely things about being a blogger is all the opportunities and invitations we receive to have sneaky peeks at the next season’s collections before everyone else.
 It’s great being in the loop and it means I can shop frugally all year, already knowing what will work with the coming season’s trends.
 I love to share this information with you so that you can do the same and get the most out of your wardrobe throughout the year.
-So my photographer Claire, fashion designer Kat and I headed to the Clarks Autumn/Winter 2014 preview event and today I’m sharing our experiences and the footwear trends we can all look forward to next season.
+So when my fashion designer friend Kat headed to the Clarks Autumn/Winter 2014 preview event I was excited to share her experience with you and the footwear trends we can all look forward to next season.
 Here is the report:

 On Wednesday evening last week, I was lucky enough to attend the Clarks AW14 Collection preview.
 Having worn Clarks shoes since I was a tot, I was excited to attend.
 Although I am still wearing my AW13 boots thanks to the Great British weather, it was exciting to see what trends and fashions Clarks have to offer once the Summer has been and gone.

 Clarks, which began business nearly 200 years ago, is a truly British brand.
 This was reflected in the different stories the footwear and bags was displayed in; each an area or famous street name in London.
 Here is a story which if I remember correctly was named Pimlico: